dayseanm04/Hospital-Network-Design-Project/setup/01-Build-Physical-and-Core-Connections.md

 ## 🔗 5.
 Firewall to Hospital Edge Router Connections

-Connect the firewall to the hospital edge router.
+Connect the core firewalls to the hospital edge routers.

 | Firewall Interface | Edge Router Interface |
 |--------------------|-----------------------|